QuTech-Delft/prosoftdev-research/episodes/qsmm.Rmd

 - Most software developed by researchers will fall in the Category 1 and 2 in the Software Product Maturity levels.
 Goal is to make it possible to transition this to Category 3 and 4 if ever needed
 - With respect to process maturity:
-    - Goal of this course is to move away researchers from Level 1
+    - Goal of this course is to move away researchers from Level 1 development processes.
     - Level 1 development should only apply to ad-hoc projects, typically developed over at most few days.
-    - For any other software development activities, researches should strive for at least Level 2, maybe Level 3 practices.
+    - For any other software development activities, researches should strive for at least Level 2, ideally Level 3 practices.